Bonginkosi-BBT97/ReusableUIKITSlidersLibrary/README.md

 ## List of Sliders Availabe

 1. NumberedSlider: takes a minimum and maximum value.
-Has a counter to indicate where the slider is
+Has a counter to indicate where the slider is.
 2. LabeledSlider: takes a left, right and middle labels.
 (Low,High Medium)

 ## Author